 So yes, Culture First is a global movement towards a better workplace, but we're building it together.
 While I don't believe in manifestos, I believe in sharing why we think being Culture First matters and how we define a Culture First company.

 The importance of workplace culture can’t be understated - we spend more time at work than anywhere else.
 We have a moral responsibility to support our employees, people of all generations, backgrounds, and genders, as we face the unique challenges of modern work.

 The problems employees are being asked to solve today are more complex than ever before.
 There has never been so much innovation happening at such a speed.
 However, the way most organizations work hasn’t grown with this new complexity.

 To thrive, organizations have to put culture first - not last.

-A Culture First company is one that builds trust through vulnerability and actively seeks out employee feedback.
-We foster diversity and inclusion because it’s reflective of the world we want to live in.
+A Culture First company builds trust through vulnerability and actively seeks out employee feedback.
+We foster diversity and inclusion because it reflects the world we want to live in.
 When making decisions, a Culture First company always considers the impact on people and culture.
-Rather than seeking perfection, we place value on continuous improvement of both the culture and the individual.
+Rather than seeking perfection, we value continuous improvement of both the culture and the individual.

 Building a Culture First company is not without its challenges.
-It’s when things don’t go to plan that we need to know what we’re willing to hurt for.
+When things don’t go to plan, we need to know what we’re willing to hurt for.

 Being Culture First is not an alternative outcome to success.
 It is how to achieve it.